tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 --- abstract

-TLS 1.2 is in widespread use and can be configured in a secure
-manner: there is nothing wrong with it.
-TLS 1.3 is also in widespread use and fixes some known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders.
+TLS 1.2 is in widespread use and can be configured such that it provides good security properties.
+TLS 1.3 is also in widespread use and fixes some known deficiencies with TLS 1.2, such as removing error-prone cryptographic primitives and encrypting more of the traffic so that it is not readable by outsiders.

 Both versions have several extension points, so items like new cryptographic algorithms, new supported groups (formerly "named curves"),  etc., can be added without defining a new protocol.
 This document specifies that TLS 1.2 is frozen: no new algorithms or extensions will be approved.

-Further TLS 1.3 use is widespread, and new protocols should require and assume its existance.
+Further, TLS 1.3 use is widespread, and new protocols should require and assume its existence.

 --- middle

 # Introduction

-TLS 1.2 {{TLS12}} is in widespread use and can be configured in a secure
+TLS 1.2 is in widespread use and can be configured such that it provides good security properties.
+However, this protocol version suffers from several
+deficiencies:

+1. While application layer traffic is always encrypted, most of the handshake messages are not encrypted.
+Therefore, the privacy provided is suboptimal.

+2. The list of cryptographic primitives specified for the protocol, both in-use primitives and deprecated ones, includes several primitives that were a source for vulnerabilities throughout the years, such as RSA key exchange, CBC cipher suites, and problematic finite-field Diffie-Hellman group negotiation.
+See the {{sec-considerations}} Section for elaboration.

+3. The original protocol, as-is, does not provide security (cite Renegotiation attack).
+Rather, some extensions are required to provide security.

-manner: there is nothing wrong with it.
-TLS 1.3 {{TLS13}} is also in widespread use and fixes some known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders.
+In contrast, TLS 1.3 {{TLS13}} is also in widespread use and fixes most known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives considered dangerous.
+Importantly, TLS 1.3 enjoys robust security proofs and provides excellent security as-is.

 Both versions have several extension points, so items like new cryptographic algorithms, new supported groups (formerly "named curves"),  etc., can be added without defining a new protocol.
 This document specifies that TLS 1.2 is frozen: no new algorithms or extensions will be approved.

+(TODO Nimrod: I'd consider stating the reasons the WG is heading in this direction:
+1. We have limited resources, and don't want to spend them on TLS 1.2.
+2. We want to encourage TLS 1.3 deployment.
+3. We want to be clear that this version will eventually be deprecated, and want to prepare the ground for an easy deprecation effort.
+Please let me know if you'd like me to write that?)

-Further TLS 1.3 use is widespread, and new protocols should require and assume its existance.
+Further TLS 1.3 use is widespread, and new protocols should require and assume its existence.

 # Conventions and Definitions